gazebosim/gz-sim/tutorials/install.md

 # Install

-These instructions are for installing only Ignition Gazebo.
+These instructions are for installing only Gazebo.
 If you're interested in using all the Ignition libraries, not only Igniton Gazebo, check out this [Ignition installation](https://ignitionrobotics.org/docs/latest/install).